dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3324: Information blending may blur truth and fiction lines.
+### T3324: Fusion of information and entertainment blurs fact and fiction.

 |Support|
 |---|